Inguinal ligament

 The inguinal ligament (/ˈɪŋɡwɪnəl/), also known as Poupart's ligament or groin ligament, is a band running from the pubic tubercle to the anterior superior iliac spine.
 It forms the base of the inguinal canal through which an indirect inguinal hernia may develop.
+Additionally, the term "pubic ligament" is colloquially used to refer to the inguinal ligament.

 Structure

 The inguinal ligament runs from the anterior superior iliac crest of the ilium to the pubic tubercle of the pubic bone.
 It is formed by the external abdominal oblique aponeurosis and is continuous with the fascia lata of the thigh.

 There is some dispute over the attachments.

 Structures that pass deep to the inguinal ligament include: